teamIndexZero/index_zero_trafficsystem/README.md

 Traffic management system group project by Team Index Zero Created by KCL students as a part of group project 2016

+## Packaging delivery artifact as .tar.gz

+Execute `./gradlew clean javadoc assemble`.
+You can get the build artifact in `gui/build/distributions` as .zip and .tar.gz file

 ## Building and running

 **Prerequisites and Building** you need to have JDK >= 1.8 prior to running and building, and `JAVA_HOME` environment variable set.